8:00 PM Board of Education Meeting

 For the second consecutive year, the Anti-Defamation League has recognized Wantagh Middle School as one of the nation’s 1,600 No Place for Hate schools.
 This prestigious designation was accomplished through the sponsorship of activities that promote acceptance, tolerance and kindness on campus and by sending a clear message throughout the school that all students have a place to belong.

-Attention All Students: There will be an Italian Club meeting on Thursday, December 12 in room 312 with Signora Sellars.
+Attention ALL students: There will be an Italian Club meeting, Thursday, January 23, in room 312 right after school.